ben-n93/SQL-tips-and-tricks/README.md

 Using Snowflake I once needed to return the latest date from a list of columns and so I decided to use `GREATEST()`.

- What I didn't realise was that if one of the any argument is `NULL` then the function returns `NULL`.
+What I didn't realise was that if one of the arguments is `NULL` then the function returns `NULL`.

 If I'd read the documentation in full I'd have known!
-In many cases it can take just a minute or less to scan the documentation for a function and it will save you the headache of having to work out why something isn't working the way you expected:
+In many cases it can take just a minute or less to scan the documentation and it will save you the headache of having to work out why something isn't working the way you expected:

 ```SQL